FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R8

 Let's try and form a tabular structure by separating the left and right columns using spaces.
-On compiling we find that LaTeX doesn't add multiple spaces between words.
+On compiling, we find that LaTeX doesn't add multiple spaces between words.
 Just like multiple empty lines, multiple spaces are considered as a single space.

 Also, you would have noticed that LaTeX starts a new paragraph at the beginning of the table.
 To avoid this, we use the 'flushleft environment'.